theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 We should not think of the centralized system as exposed only to external attacks: internal threats should also be considered.
 These are not necessarily voluntary attacks on the network, but can be technical problems of a more serious nature.

-On June 1, 2018, Visa suffered a heavy interruption of the service which caused the impossibility to execute transactions on the circuit in the UK and in the rest of Europe.
+On June 1, 2018, Visa suffered a heavy interruption of the service[2] which caused the impossibility to execute transactions on the circuit in the UK and in the rest of Europe.

 Millions of users were prevented from making payments for several hours: an important damage, especially if we consider that individuals also use electronic payment systems to purchase basic necessities.
  Real panic arose, which even forced some governments to issue reassurance notices to citizens.